Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 Bean Bag & Spoon Race

 - In this version, balance a bean bag on a wooden spoon.
-Either set up a straight race where everyone races at once to the finish line.
-Or complete an alternating relay.
+You can either set up a straight race where everyone races at once to the finish line or complete an alternating relay.

 Large Motor Activities Using Balls